-**We understand that the various possible scenarios involved in your recertification may be complex and may not neatly fit one of the FAQ’s below.
-Feel free to contact the ABD office at 313-874-1088 if you have further questions.**
+**We understand that the various scenarios involved in maintaining your certificate may be complex.
+Please contact the ABD office at 617-910-6400 if you have further questions.**

 Click here to go to the ABD site for more information.

 The Pediatric Dermatology Subspecialty examination is for individuals seeking initial subspecialty certification in pediatric dermatology.
 The ABD administers this examination every other year in October.

 Certification in dermatology prior to 1991 is non-time-limited (“lifetime”).
 Those who hold a non-time-limited dermatology certificate do not have to participate in MOC/Continuing Certification in order to retain certification in the primary specialty of dermatology.
 Certification in dermatology from 1991 forward is time-limited.

 All subspecialty certification in pediatric dermatology is time-limited.
 The first pediatric dermatology subspecialty certification was offered in 2004, after the transition from non-time-limited to time-limited certification.